aroario2003/tuxi-rofi/README.md

 ## Disclaimer

 To be clear, I take no credit for tuxi in the slightest and all I intend to do is extend it's funtionality.
-This script is still the early stages of development and I plan on extending its funstionality much further in the near future.
+This script is still in the early stages of development and I plan on extending its funstionality much further in the near future.
 My bash scripting is far from good, so any constructive criticsm is appreciated.

 ## Dependencies